Yogendra: Contribution to literature

-Shri Yogendra also translated Ravindranath Tagore's Gitanjali from Bengali to Gujarati; it was published in 1918, with Tagore's permission.

 He was inspired and influenced by the works of Rabindranath Tagore.
-The country was full of Indian nationalism, and his 1919 poetry collection Rashtriyagita, speaks of the homeland, the citizens and the struggle for freedom.
+He translated Ravindranath Tagore's Gitanjali from Bengali to Gujarati; it was published in 1918, with Tagore's permission.The country was full of Indian nationalism, and his 1919 poetry collection Rashtriyagita, speaks of the homeland, the citizens and the struggle for freedom.
 Other books of his poetry collection includes Pranay Bansi, Sangita Dhvani (2017) and Urmi (2014).